dmlc/dgl/docs/source/contribute.rst

      * However, better numbers are always welcomed.

-3. We (the DGL team) will review it, suggesting or making changes as necessary.
+3. The committers will review it, suggesting or making changes as necessary.

 4. Resolve the suggestions and reviews, and go back to step 3 until approved.